Evidence Based Birth

 I am excited to announce that I have published my first guest article for Lamaze International’s research blog: Science and Sensibility.
 I would like to thank Sharon Muza, BS, CD(DONA) BDT(DONA), LCCE, FACCE, community manager of Science and Sensibility, for inviting me to share my findings about low amniotic fluid with Lamaze’s readers.

 Here is an excerpt.
-Please click here to read the entire article!
+Read the entire article!

 This question came from one of my readers: